diegommagno/rocketseat/README.md

   Rocketseat
   </h2>
   <p align="center">
-  Repository for projects I understood and can reproduce, created while studying at the programming school Rocketseat.
+  Repository for projects I understood and can reproduce, created while studying at the coding school Rocketseat.
   </p>

   <br/>